Dhanush-S-Gowda/Tic-Tac-Toe-game/README.md

 - Two game modes: Multiplayer and Single Player
 - Clean and intuitive interface
+- New accomplishment words every time you win or lose ;)
 - Responsive design: Play on any device, desktop or mobile
 - Built with modern technologies: HTML5, CSS3, JavaScript